awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-update.md

       When done, choose **Next**\.

 1. On the **Configure StackSet options** page, no changes are needed, but you can update, delete, or add new tags here if desired\.
 For more information about how tags are used in AWS, see [Using cost allocation tags](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
+You can also manage the execution configuration to specify whether StackSets performs non\-conflicting operations concurrently and queues conflicting operations\.
+After conflicting operations finish, StackSets starts queued operations in request order\.
+**Note**
+If there are already running or queued operations, StackSets queues all incoming operations even if they are non\-conflicting\.
+You can't modify your stack set's execution configuration while there are running or queued operations for that stack set\.

-   Leave the **Permissions** unchanged, and choose **Next**\.
+   Leave the **Permissions** unchanged, then choose **Next**\.

 1. On the **Set deployment options** page, keep the default value of **1** and **By number** for **Maximum concurrent accounts**\.
 Keep the default **Failure tolerance** of **0**, and keep the **By number** default option\.
 Choose **Next**\.
 **Note**